Grants, Loans & Incentives

 Downtown Rutland Micro-Business Grant Application

 This program aims to help existing businesses make capital improvements, such as equipment, fixtures, physical space and facade.
 These are competitive grants with limited funds to be awarded following the completion of the project.
-This grant process is under review and will be available once approved.
+This grant program is currently under review and will be available again soon.

 Small Business Start-Up Grant

 The Small Business Start-up grants aims to help new small businesses open their doors in Downtown Rutland.
 This program fills the need of helping new businesses that are not necessarily on our “target business recruitment” list.
 The Business Development Committee will review any and all applications for this program.
-This grant process is under review and will be available once approved.
+This grant program is currently under review and will be available again soon.

 Downtown and Village Tax Credits